-- English reading comprehension (including their understanding of age appropriate vocabulary), their writing skills (including spelling, punctuation and grammar) and their oral ability. - Maths their written responses to age appropriate maths questions including their knowledge of times tables.
+- English reading comprehension (including their understanding of age-appropriate vocabulary), their writing skills (including spelling, punctuation and grammar) and their oral ability. - Maths their written responses to age appropriate maths questions including their knowledge of times tables.
 Their responses to new concepts that they are introduced to during the assessment. - Their interaction with their peers and the assessing teachers.

-Specimen assessment papers are available on request for year 5 and Year 6 entry.
+Specimen assessment papers are available on request for Year 5 and Year 6 entry.

-Following the entrance assessment, successful candidates will receive written confirmation of the offer of a place at the School together with the Bradford Grammar School acceptance form (contract).
-To formally accept the place, parents must then complete and return the acceptance form along with a non-refundable deposit and a copy of the pupil's passport.
-Prior to the pupil starting at the School, a welcome pack will be forwarded to parents.
+Following the entrance assessment, successful applicants will receive written confirmation of the offer of a place at the School together with the School acceptance form (contract).
+To formally accept the place, parents must then complete and return the acceptance form along with a non-refundable deposit and a copy of the child's passport, parents who are unable to provide a copy of the child's birth certificate.
+Prior to the child starting at the School, a welcome pack will be forwarded to parents.